Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-erhverv-testing.md

 ## Introduction

 This document describes the various options for MitID Erhverv.
-Note that the document is only intended to introduce the MitID Erhverv setup as well as how it works in combination with the Nets eID Broker.
+Note that the document is only intended to introduce the MitID Erhverv setup as well as how it works in combination with the Signaturgruppen Broker.

 The intended audiences are IT developers, architects, and integration testers.